-7 Conclusion
+11.7 Conclusion

-Thus in conclusion we have filled in a number of rows of what could be called the nonlinear Schwarz's list.
+Thus in conclusion we have filled in a number of rows of what could be called the non-linear Schwarz's list.
 Whether or not there will be other rows remains to be seen.
-So far this list of known algebraic solutions to $P{VI}$ takes the following shape (we will use the letters d and g to denote the degree and genus of solutions, and consider solutions up to equivalence under Okamoto's affine $F_4$ symmetry group.
-Some non-trivial work has been done to establish which of the published solutions are equivalent to each other and which were genuinely new):
+So far this list of known algebraic solutions to P{VI} takes the following shape (we will use the letters d and g to denote the degree and genus of solutions, and consider solutions up to equivalence under Okamoto's affine F_4 symmetry group.
+Some non-trivial work has been done to establish which of the published solutions are equivalent to each other and which were genuinely new).
+See also Boalch (2006d).

-First there are the rational solutions (d = 1), studied by Mazzocco [42] and Yuan-Li [54], which fit into the set of Riccati solutions classified by Watanabe [53].
-(Beware that 'rational' here means the solution is a rational function of t, which implies, but is by no means equivalent to, having a rational parameterisation.)
+First there are the rational solutions (d = 1), studied by Mazzocco (2001) and Yuan and Li (2002), which fit into the set of Riccati solutions classified by Watanabe (1998).
+(Beware that 'rational' here means the solution is a rational function of t, which implies, but is by no means equivalent to, having a rational parameterization.)

 Then there are three continuous families of solutions g = 0, d = 2, 3, 4.
-The degree two family is $y = \sqrt{t}$ which, as one may readily verify, solves $P{VI}$ for a family of possible parameter values.
-Similarly the degree 3 tetrahedral solution, and the degree 4 octahedral and dihedral solutions (of [19, 25, 27]) fit into such families, as discussed in [9, 3, 13].
+The degree 2 family is $y = \sqrt{t}$ which, as one may readily verify, solves P{VI} for a family of possible parameter values.
+Similarly the degree 3 tetrahedral solution, and the degree 4 octahedral and dihedral solutions (of Dubrovin 1995 and Hitchin 1995a, 2003) fit into such families, as discussed in Ben Hamed and Gavrilov (2005); Boalch (2006a) and Cantat and Loray (2007).
 In general in such a family y(t) may depend on the parameters of the family.
-Ben Hamed and Gavrilov [3] showed that any family with y(t) not depending on the parameters is equivalent to one of the above cases and recently Cantat and Loray [13] showed that any solution with 2,3 or 4 branches is in such family.
+Ben Hamed and Gavrilov (2005) showed that any family with y(t) not depending on the parameters is equivalent to one of the above cases and recently Cantat and Loray (2007) showed that any solution with two, three, or four branches is in such family.

-Next there is one discrete family (d, g) unbounded, $\theta = (0, 0, 0, 1) \sim (1, 1, 1, 1)/2$ .
-Indeed this $P{VI}$ equation was solved completely by Picard [46] p.299, R. Fuchs [23] and in a different way by Hitchin [26].
-Algebraic (determinantal) formulae for the algebraic solutions amongst these appear in [25], using links with the Poncelet problem-in this framework they are dihedral solutions (controlling connections of type (A) with binary dihedral monodromy).
+Next there is one discrete family (d, g unbounded, $\theta = (0, 0, 0, 1) \sim (1, 1, 1, 1)/2$).
+Indeed this P{VI} equation was solved completely by Picard (1889, p.
+299), Fuchs (1905), and in a different way by Hitchin (1995b).
+Algebraic (determinantal) formulae for the algebraic solutions amongst these appear in Hitchin (1995a), using links with the Poncelet problem - in this framework they are dihedral solutions (controlling connections of type (A) with binary dihedral monodromy).

 Finally there are 45 exceptional solutions, which collapse down to 30 if we identify solutions related by quadratic transformations.
-The possible genera are 0, 1, 2, 3, 7 and the highest degree is 72.
-Of these 30 solutions 7 have previously appeared: one is due to Dubrovin [19], two to Dubrovin-Mazzocco [21] and four to Kitaev (three in [36], plus-in [37]-a Galois conjugate of the elliptic 237 solution already mentioned).
-Two of these exceptional solutions are octahedral, one is the Klein solution, three are the elliptic 237 solution (and its two Galois conjugates) and the remaining twenty-four are icosahedral.
+The possible genera are 0, 1, 2, 3, 7, and the highest degree is 72.
+Of these 30 solutions 7 have previously appeared: 1 is due to Dubrovin (1995), 2 to Dubrovin and Mazzocco (2000), and 4 to Kitaev (3 in Kitaev 2005, plus - in Kitaev 2006 - a Galois conjugate of the elliptic 237 solution already mentioned).
+Two of these exceptional solutions are octahedral, 1 is the Klein solution, 3 are the elliptic 237 solution (and its 2 Galois conjugates), and the remaining 24 are icosahedral.